Cheltenham is governed at local level by a combination of councils:

 County Councillors represent large ‘divisions’.
 To find your local county councillor, click here.

-Next elections due May 2013 - the whole council is elected once every four years
+The next county elections are due in May 2017.
+The whole council is elected once every four years

 Cheltenham Borough Council